 The applicant must submit evidence of ability to do research and to write with clarity.
-A research project or thesis at the M.A. or the ED.S. level ordinarily will provide such evidence.
+Research done at the M.A. or the ED.S. level ordinarily will provide such evidence.

 At least two satisfactory recommendations are required from former or current employers and one from a professor who is familiar with the applicant's abilities.